dib-lab/dammit/doc/quickstart.md

-# Quickstart: prepare databases and test annotation
+# Quickstart Tutorial

 Once you have dammit [installed](install.md), you'll need to download and prepare databases before you can annotate a transcriptome.
 This quickstart takes you through database preparation (with `dammit run databases`).
 These will take a while to prepare, but are the same databases you'll need for most annotation runs.
-Finally, we run annotation using a very small sample dataset.
+Once those are in place, we'll run an annotation using a small sample dataset.

 ## Check and prepare databases